 credits earned at another accredited institution, including another University of

 Michigan, campus cannot be transferred into the certificate program.
 Students

 pursuing this option should complete the Application for Non-Candidate for

 A bachelor's degree in engineering or computer science, with an overall G.P.A. of 3.0 or higher, is required for entry into the certificate program.
 Applicants to Program & Project Management may also possess a degree in Business, Economics, Math or another Physical Science.
 Students must meet the minimal academic requirements established by the University and the College of Engineering and Computer Science.

+Course work applied toward one certificate area may not be double-counted toward a second certificate.
+Replacement courses may be elected with the approval of the program advisor.
 Students admitted to a CECS graduate certificate program have 3 years from their first semester of enrollment to complete the required number of credit hours for the certificate.
 Students have 2 years from the date they complete the last required graduate certificate course to apply for the certificate to be granted.

 A $35.00 fee is required at time of application.
 Upon completion, a $75.00 certification fee will be assessed.
 Mastercard, VISA, American Express, Discover and personal checks are accepted.